 Exceptionally, we may use tools or services which process data outside the EEA; in these cases, we require suppliers to ensure adequate protection for personal data e.g. Microsoft may provide us with emergency support for Office 365 from outside the EEA in rare circumstances.

-St Columba’s Hospice is committed to keeping your personal information safe and secure and we have security policies and technical measures in place to help protect your information.
+St Columba’s Hospice Care is committed to keeping your personal information safe and secure and we have security policies and technical measures in place to help protect your information.

 Unfortunately, no data transmission over the internet can be 100% secure.
-As a result, while we strive to protect your personal information, St Columba’ Hospice cannot ensure or warrant the security any information you transmit to use, and you do so at your own risk.
+As a result, while we strive to protect your personal information, St Columba’ Hospice Care cannot ensure or warrant the security any information you transmit to use, and you do so at your own risk.

-As a user you can help protect the integrity of any data you transmit to St Columba’s Hospice by taking common precautions such as ensuring you are running up to date and supported anti-virus software, and only transmitting data where ‘https’ appears at the beginning of the page URL (this refers to the security technology Secure Sockets Layer (SSL) and indicates that the data is being transmitted securely).
+As a user you can help protect the integrity of any data you transmit to St Columba’s Hospice Care by taking common precautions such as ensuring you are running up to date and supported anti-virus software, and only transmitting data where ‘https’ appears at the beginning of the page URL (this refers to the security technology Secure Sockets Layer (SSL) and indicates that the data is being transmitted securely).

 We use these to improve the user’s experience of our website, temporarily store data and understand the parts of the website that users are visiting.
 If you are registered with us, a cookie will identify you when you visit and help us to personalise our website for you.
 If you are not registered with us, a cookie will help us gather statistics on the use of our website anonymously.
 You can set your browser to not accept cookies, but this may affect the functionality of the website.